 In the Richie Rich movie, a lot of damage is done to Mount Richmore (if that counts as a monument) as The Dragon blasts at it with the sculpting laser at maximum power.

-The titular group in Team America: World Police shows off its ability to cause massive collateral damage by destroying the Eiffel Tower and Louvre in France and the Sphinx in Egypt.
+The titular group in Team America: World Police shows off its ability to cause massive collateral damage by destroying the Eiffel Tower and Louvre in France and the Sphinx, Pyramids, and Pharaohs in Egypt.
 (The Eiffel Tower even falls over onto the Arc de Triomphe, even though those two landmarks are nowhere near each other in Real Life.)
 Mount Rushmore is also destroyed during the course of the film, though not by Team America.

 In G.I.
 Joe: Retaliation One of Cobra's Zeus satellites turns the entire city of London into a crater, with Big Ben and the Eye / Millennium Wheel smack in the middle.